Automate AI Governance. Red Team. Guard. Zero Trust.

 How a “Go-AI-First” Company Eliminated Shadow AI Risk

 An enterprise tech firm eliminated unauthorized AI tool usage—specifically Claude Code running under personal credentials—by deploying a corporate AI sandbox with EDR and SIEM integration.
-Achieved 100% AI usage visibility and SOC2/GDPR audit-readiness without slowing developers.
+Achieved centralized, auditable visibility into AI tool usage and established the controls and documentation needed for SOC 2 and GDPR audit preparation, without slowing developers.

 SOC2GDPREDR / SIEMZero Trust